Episode 9: Quilt Scholarship: Romance and Reality

 Featuring appearances by Shelly Zegart, Stacy C. Hollander, Bernie Herman, Elizabeth V. Warren, Carol Ely, Lee Kogan, Carolyn L. Mazloomi, Sue Reich and William R. Ferris.

-In this preview: Stacy Hollander, Senior Curator, American Folk Art Museum (New York, NY)
+In this video: Stacy Hollander, Senior Curator, American Folk Art Museum (New York, NY)

 Image (page top): Quilt books and exhibition catalogues.
 Photo by Focal Point.